 This disregard for life also sends a dangerous message to viewers that abusing animals is acceptable and even entertaining.

-The show has been running for almost two decades now, but its producers are still stuck in their cruel ways – even though people in the UK voice their disgust at the blatant animal abuse shown every year.
+The show has been running for over two decades now, but its producers are still stuck in their cruel ways – even though people in the UK voice their disgust at the blatant animal abuse shown every year.

 Take Action Now